-Billings for all waiver services flow directly from providers to the State's claims payment system (MMIS).
-For services requiring electronic visit verification (Personal Care Attendant services), following the upgrade of the EVV system in Summer/Fall 2023, claims will be initiated in the EVV system and submitted to the fiscal agent via 837 transactions.
+Billings for waiver services flow directly from providers to the State's claims payment system (MMIS).
+For services requiring electronic visit verification (Personal Care Attendant services, In Home Respite both Companion and Nursing), following the upgrade of the EVV system in Summer/Fall 2023, claims will be initiated in the EVV system and submitted to the fiscal agent via 837 transactions.